tonnesen/Superconductor-ML-regression/README.md

 This is a repository for our PHYS 448 final project which is to employ regression techniques for predicting critical superconducting temperatures.

 The dataset we are using comes from https://www.kaggle.com/datasets/tunguz/superconductivty-data-data-set.
-Kam Hamidieh used this same data in his paper _A Data-Driven Statistical Model for Predicting the Critical_ with an XGBoost algorithm, and we will be comparing our results to this.
+Kam Hamidieh used this same data in his paper _A Data-Driven Statistical Model for Predicting the Critical Temperature of a Superconductor_ with an XGBoost algorithm, and we will be comparing our results to this.

 There are 3 main files which correspond to the three different methods used for modeling and prediction: Gradient Trees, Lasso Regression, and Elastic Net Regression.